 - Where to get your data

 - How to record the results of your call

 - Building rapport, how much and for how long?

 Tip 1: How long should your first B2B telesales call be?

-This is the best place to start when it comes to B2B Telesales Tips.
+This is the best place to start when it comes to picking up telemarketing.
 Your first call, the opening call in which you introduce yourself and try to convey your message should be no more than 5 minutes.
 You may in some circumstances have a prospect pick up the phone who is interested and asking buying questions immediately.
 But generally most prospects are busy with more important matters to really give their undivided attention.
 The goal of the first call is to quickly and professionally convey your product or service and get the decision makers permission to call back at a more appropriate time.
 You will always want to get their email address and permission to send further information.
 This data will be fed into your CRM or Email Marketing solution, although it is somewhat shallow this can be qualified as a lead as permission has been given for you to contact further.

 You should be able to secure the decision makers name, email address, interest and a future call back scheduled within 5 minutes of connecting.
 Of course if you have the ability to stay on the line and go deep with your pitch from the first call that is excellent and you should make the most of it.
 But as we all know this is not common.

 Tip 2: What is the end goal of your B2B telesales campaign?

 If you are trying to gain leads in order to populate your CRM or Email Marketing campaign, your end goal should be to take an email address and decision makers contact info.
 In the case of a sales oriented campaign your end goal should be closing a sale over multiple calls, emails and correspondence.
 Set your goal early on.
 Make sure you and your team know exactly what you are trying to accomplish.